MrMimic/working_utilities/README.md

 # working_utilities
-SOme useful stuff I developped or found
+Some useful stuff I developped or found